|

 Michael Granitzer (Know Center, Graz, Austria)

-Michael Hausenblas (DERI, National University of Ireland, Galway, Ireland)
+Michael Hausenblas (DERI, National University of Ireland,

 Michael D. Kickmeier-Rust (University of Graz, Graz, Austria)